1999 Japanese Grand Prix: Race

 Häkkinen beat Schumacher off the line, with Panis charging into third ahead of Irvine, Coulthard and Frentzen.
 Zanardi pulled off the track into the pits in the second Williams with electrical problems on lap 1.
 The Finn quickly built a comfortable lead, and it became clear that the Ferraris could not match him.
 As Trulli in the second Prost retired when his engine failed on lap 4.

-Panis retired when his alternator broke on lap 20, meanwhile Hill retired after spinning off the track but managed to come back to the pits to retire with mental driver fatigue on lap 21 in his final grand prix, Coulthard passed Irvine for third during the first round of pit stops.
-However, on lap 34, he made a mistake and spun into a wall, losing his nose.
+Panis retired when his alternator broke on lap 20, meanwhile Hill retired after spinning off the track but managed to come back to the pits to retire with mental driver fatigue on lap 21 in his final Grand Prix, Coulthard passed Irvine for third during the first round of pit stops.
+On lap 34, Coulthard made a mistake and spun into a wall, losing his nose.
 He pitted and rejoined a lap down, just in front of Schumacher.
 It was alleged that the Scot deliberately held up the German driver, before retiring several laps later with a hydraulic failure.
 Schumacher later criticized Coulthard's behaviour.